blomqvist/thesis/Report/report.md

 There are a lot of other useful add-ons for this system but the main path for future work is to improve the script based development of options.
 We only scraped the surface with our script if the system is to be purely script based.
 The idea of script based option development is appealing since it brings an additional layer of abstraction which adds to the user friendliness.
 Some flaws of the current script were identified in the interview.
 But our script is only made to set up the development environment, which can be considered a first step.
 Several other operations need to be scripted.
 The scenario where implementation of options does not need the knowledge of coding at all would be a big milestone in the project.

 This script language we are theorizing has a further purpose than just simplifying the development of options.
-A further step to complete user friendliness is to add a GUI^[Graphical user interface] on top of the script language to easier manage options and the system.
-This could be in the style of PLC^[Programmable Logic Controller, often programmed in a graphical language] GUI for the several conditions and actions options often involve.
+A further step to complete user friendliness is to add a GUI on top of the script language to easier manage options and the system.
+This could be in the style of PLC GUI for the several conditions and actions options often involve.
 For this to work the script language is required as a foundation and thus has to be established first.
 The GUI could then have a library of the active options, possibilities to alter option parameters and implement new options with just a few clicks.

 The current option handler has the possibility to alter values of the options using a parameter table stored in the memory.
 This is currently not implemented in our new option handler but we considered it not to be of importance as we only validated the idea of an option handler.
 Using _standardized_ names on constants and including header files were they are being defined per fork lift truck could be a better solution.
-These header files can be generated using data present PLM/PDM^[Product Lifecycle Management/Product Data Management] systems
+These header files can be generated using data present PLM/PDM (Product Lifecycle Management/Product Data Management) systems

 One software flaw we would like to improve is the CAN-signal sniffer that listens for signals already present on the bus.
 Currently we add one interface for each hardware module to listen to and is also awkwardly placed, code wise, in the software.
 This could be polished so that a more modular and universal solution is utilized.
 One general embedded functionality to add these CAN-sniffers would be preferable.